-This protocol must be read in conjunction with the most recent revised Standard Operating Procedure for the containment and management of COVID-19 for schools and school communities, issued by the Department of Basic Education.
-It is also assumed that in cases where the school is being used as an examination centre, the Standard Operating Procedure for the containment and management of COVID-19 for schools and school communities is being followed and therefore the contents of this protocol will emphasise certain requirements and also indicate the additional requirements that must be adhered to.
+Procedure for the containment and management of COVID-19 for schools and school communities is being followed and therefore the contents of this protocol will emphasise certain requirements and also indicate the additional requirements that must be adhered to.
 In cases where an examination centre is not an existing operational school, it is incumbent on the chief invigilator at such a centre to ensure that the Standard Operating Procedure for the containment and management of COVID-19 for schools and school communities is strictly followed.

-This protocol on the writing of the 2020 November examinations does not replace the Regulations Pertaining to the Conduct, Administration and Management of the National Senior Certificate Examinations, which is the primary legislation governing the management and administration of the NSC examinations.
+This protocol on the writing of the NSC Grade 12 Preparatory Examinations 2021 does not replace the Regulations Pertaining to the Conduct, Administration and Management of the National Senior Certificate Examinations, which is the primary legislation governing the management and administration of the NSC examinations.